dariannasrabadi/MEAN-Star-Wars/README.md

 - [ ] Create GET/DELETE feature to display the results of the favorited items and delete the favorite images removed of the user.

 ## Server Side

+- [x] Require all files needed in each area (example, express, body-parser, route, etc).

 - [ ] create a schema in the module for data to be stored.